 In 2019, almost 50,000 people in the US died as a result of opioid overdose; this number includes events involving prescription pain medications, heroin, and synthetic opioids like fentanyl.
 The CDC estimates the annual economic burden of prescription opioid misuse at $ 78.5 billion.¹

 It’s important for everyone to learn about naloxone (also known by the name brand Narcan), its uses, and limitations — give yourself the ability to save someone’s life.
-Naloxone is becoming available in more locations on campus — in fact, UW-Madison recently partnered with Wisconsin Voices of Recovery to place naloxone stations in Residence Halls.
+UW-Madison is a participant in Wisconsin Voices for Recovery’s Nalox-ZONE Program and provides free access to naloxone in 25 locations on campus.
 All UWPD officers also carry naloxone with them.

 What is naloxone and how does it work?

 Naloxone is an opioid antagonist.
 Instead of counterbalancing symptoms like Epinephrine (EpiPen) to overcome the effects of an extreme allergic reaction, naloxone blocks the brain’s uptake of opioids by replacing them.
 Think of your brain cells like a toddler’s shape sorter toy — the one with the different shaped holes and blocks.
 Naloxone comes along and replaces the opioid.
 It can boot it out or fill the hole before the heroin comes along.